tunahanyasar/tunahanyasar/README.md

 ![Header](./github-header-image.png)

 ➤ I graduated with a degree in Computer Programming from Istanbul Aydın University.
-I live in Istanbul, Turkey.
+I live in Istanbul, Turkey. <br>
-➤ I am currently improving my skills in Frontend Web Development and supporting this journey by participating in the Patika+ Frontend Web Developer Bootcamp.
+➤ I am currently improving my skills in Frontend Web Development and supporting this journey by participating in the Patika+ Frontend Web Developer Bootcamp. <br>
 ➤ I am passionate about building interactive and user-friendly web applications, constantly learning new technologies, and improving my coding skills.

 Skills: JS / HTML / CSS